GoogleCloudPlatform/magic-modules/README.md

 clusters, and so on.

-But given the breadth of products available in Google Cloud Platform, creating modules by hand is quickly becomes inefficient and costly.
+But given the breadth of products available in Google Cloud Platform, creating modules by hand quickly becomes inefficient and costly.
 It would involve too much redundant engineering work and create too much code for a team to maintain.
 There is also the issue of explosion of modules, if you consider for comprehensive coverage: <code>